 What to Stuff a Turkey With

 All of the following ingredients are great for stuffing a turkey and add a wonderful aroma to the kitchen:

 Butter, Thyme, Sage, Rosemary, Garlic, Apples, Lemon, Oranges, Celery, Onions.

-If you plan on stuffing your turkey with a breading mixture, it will need to reach 165°, which happens after the turkey is already done (since it bakes right in the middle).
+If you plan on stuffing your turkey with a breading mixture (like my delicious sausage stuffing), it will need to reach 165°, which happens after the turkey is already done (since it bakes right in the middle).
 To avoid drying out your turkey, remove the stuffing from the turkey after it’s done roasting and transfer it to a casserole dish.
 Bake at 350° until it reaches 165°.

 - Tying the turkey legs with kitchen twine (or “trussing”), is optional, I like to do it to keep the legs secured in place.

 - Some Chefs are against trussing as it can prevent excess air from circulating around the thighs as they cook, because they’re pressed up against the breast.

 Make Sure there is Airflow in the Pan

 - Make sure there is airflow underneath the turkey when you roast, the air circulation makes the skin nice and crispy.
 You don’t want the turkey to sit in it’s own juices.